 Recreational inline skates - fitness & city skating

-Inline skates / rollerblades in this category are recreational inline skates for adults and young people - suitable for fitness and city skating.
+Inline skates / roller blades in this category are recreational skates for adults and young people - suitable for fitness and city skating.
 They are known for their high comfort and good support.
-Fitness rollerblades can be used for short and medium length distances.
+Fitness skates can be used for short and medium length distances.
 They are also good to use as an alternative to running, since you increase your metabolism and build up muscle strength all while doing soft movements that are mild for your joints.
-A lot of people also use rollerblades for transportation around town.
+A lot of people also use inline skates for transportation around town.

 For many years roller blades have been the most popular type of skate, and because of the high demand, a range of equipment for roller blades have entered the market.

-Rollerblading or inline skating is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
-As an example, you can play both hockey on ice skates and inline skates.
+Inline skating or rollerblading is similar to ice skating in style as well as in technique, and because of this, some people prefer inline skates over classic roller skates.
+As an example you can play both hockey on ice skates and inline skates.

 Rollerblades for various types of rollerblading

 There are various types of rollerblades - each made for a specific roller sport.
 If you aren’t looking for a pair of fitness skates but a pair aimed at a specific roller sport, you should take a look at one of our other categories: Aggressive, Speed, Roller hockey, Nordic or Freeskates.

 In the 1980's Roces and Rollerblade created inline skates as we know them today.
 But actually the first documented inline skates can be dated back to the 1800th century in London where John Joseph Merlin used them as a publicity stunt for the opening of his museum.
 The skates had wheels placed in a line like skates today but they didn’t have any brakes and couldn’t turn which resulted in a crash straight into a mirrored wall.